Mobile Pedestrian Accident Attorney

 Causes of Pedestrian Accidents

-Pedestrian accidents can happen for many reasons, but most involve driver negligence or dangerous road conditions.
-Knowing the leading causes can help prevent accidents and strengthen a legal claim.
+Pedestrian accidents can happen for many reasons, but most involve driver negligence, poor visibility, or dangerous road conditions.
+Understanding the leading causes can help prevent accidents and strengthen a legal claim.

 Some common causes of pedestrian accidents include: